notoriousturtle/DebugLog/README.md

 The most basic implementation could be:

     override func viewDidLoad() {
-        var debug = DebugLog() //enable debugging
+        let debug = DebugLog.sharedManager
         debug.enableLogging()

-        debug = DebugLog(setup: true) //setup new session debug.log(tag: "ViewController", content: "viewDidLoad called")
+        debug.log(tag: "ViewController", content: "viewDidLoad called")
-        debug.sendLog()
-    }
+        debug.sendLog() //after all your logging is done, upload it }

+You can send the log in two ways:

     debug.sendLog() to send asynchoronously
-    debug.sendLogOnExit() to send synchoronously
+    debug.sendLogOnExit() uses background services to send the log file

-I have it setup so whenever applicationWillResignActive is called, it uploads the log, then when applicationDidBecomeActive is called I create a new debugging session again.
+I send the debug log whenever applicationWillResignActive is called, it uploads the log, then when applicationDidBecomeActive is called I create a new debugging session again.
 I do this like so:

     func applicationWillResignActive(_ application: UIApplication) {
          debug.log(tag: "AppDelegate", content: "applicationWillResignActive - app went from active to inactive") debug.sendLogOnExit()
     }

     func applicationDidBecomeActive(_ application: UIApplication) {
         debug.log(tag: "AppDelegate", content: "applicationDidBecomeActive - app became active")

+        //enable debugging
+        let debuggingEnabledState = UserDefaults.standard.bool(forKey: "debuggingEnabled")

+        if debuggingEnabledState {
             debug.enableLogging() //enable logging
-        debug.empty() //remove old log (if any)

-        debug = DebugLog(setup: true)
+        }

+        //adds new log instance markers to log debug.newMarkers()

-        //for the log file, dont print to console debug.log(tag: "AppDelegate", content: "applicationDidBecomeActive - app became active", echo: false) }
+        //for the log file
+        debug.log(tag: "AppDelegate", content: "applicationDidBecomeActive - app became active", echo: false) }